-The new Chronoswiss Kairodate vintage-styled dress watch is powered by the same ETA-based Caliber C351 automatic movement that also ticked inside their 2011 TimeMaster Big Date model, but features a completely different design.
-While some people may call it archaic, I would say that this is a timeless classic designed for men that have already successfully resolved their first midlife crisis.
+The dressy, vintage-styled Chronoswiss Kairodate Big Date (ref.
+CH-3523.1) is powered by the same ETA-based Caliber C351 automatic movement that also ticked inside their 2011 TimeMaster Big Date model, but features a completely different exterior.
+While some people may call it archaic, I would say that this is a timeless classic designed for men who have already successfully resolved their first midlife crisis.

 The guilloche pattern that decorates the center part of the silver-toned dial (well, actually there are whole two patterns with the other one adorning the power reserve indicator, which is located at 6 hours) nicely match the elements of the case while also serving as a good background for the blued hands, too, inspired by ancient Breguet watches.